Current Software Do’s and Don’ts

 FindMyPast Spouse Addition

-MyHeritage also allows for same-sex links, but their iconography suggests the addition of an opposite-sex partner.
+MyHeritage allows same-sex links, although its iconography suggests opposite-sex partnerships, a design aspect that could be refined for improved inclusivity.
 When attempting to add a spouse for myself in MyHeritage it shows a female icon with a pink background.
-On the next screen it says, “Add wife of Stewart”, but the phrase changes to “Add husband of Stewart” when I change the spouse’s sex.
+On the next screen, it says, “Add wife of Stewart”, but the phrase changes to “Add husband of Stewart” when I change the spouse’s sex.
 If unknown, the neutral term “spouse” is used.
-It is good that the labeling adjusts with the choice of sex.

 MyHeritage Tree